12Divya/Hair-Salon-Website/README.md

 # Hair-Salon-Website
-I developed this website using html , css and java.
+I developed this website using html , css and javascript.